What Are Whales Doing With SoFi Technologies - SoFi Technologies (NASDAQ:SOFI)

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for SoFi Technologies options trades today is 12835.75 with a total volume of 16,628.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for SoFi Technologies's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of SoFi Technologies's whale trades within a strike price range from $3.0 to $10.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for SoFi Technologies's big money trades within a strike price range of $5.0 to $7.5 over the last 30 days.

 SoFi Technologies Option Volume And Open Interest Over Last 30 Days